ales-tsurko/athenaCL/athenaCL/doc/README.txt

 ====================================================================
 VII.
 CREDITS and ACKNOWLEDGMENTS:

 athenaCL was created by Christopher Ariza.
-Updated to run under Python 3 by Ales Tsurko in 2020.
-Version 2.0.0a16 was updated by Michael Gogins to implement seeds for the random generators.
 Numerous generator ParameterObjects based in part on the Object-oriented Music Definition Environment (OMDE/pmask), Copyright 2000-2001 Maurizio Umberto Puxemdu; Cmask was created by Andre Bartetzki.
 The Command Line Interpreter is based in part on cmd.py;